 I joined the New York Times in January 2017, first as the paper’s Turkey bureau chief, and then as a roving international correspondent, reporting on places like Hungary, Greece, Britain, Moldova, South Africa, Zimbabwe, Malta, Germany, the Czech Republic, Finland, Switzerland and Spain.

 While in Egypt, I won awards for my investigations into a state-led massacre in Cairo; a secret blacksite in Ismailia; the gassing to death of 37 prisoners inside a police truck; and this assessment of the bloodiest week in modern Egyptian history.
+With a colleague, I also conducted the last interview of Egyptian president, Mohamed Morsi, days before his ouster in 2013.

 In 2015, I was appointed the Guardian’s first-ever migration correspondent, and as a result I had the chance to cover the 2015 migration crisis in more depth and breadth than any other journalist.
 On the migration beat, I won awards for this story about one man’s journey from Syria to Sweden, as well as my four-part, year-long investigation into people-smuggling in i) Libya; ii) Egypt; iii) Turkey; and iv) Niger.